mongodb-labs/mongo-perl-driver/devel/README.md

 Subdirectories include:

 * bin — harnesses and other helper programs
-* clusters — cluster definition files in YAML format
+* clusters — general-purpose cluster definition files in YAML format
 * lib - Perl modules for orchestration
 * t-dynamic — Perl test files that spin up own cluster for testing
 * stale -- legacy test files not yet adapted for new orchestration

+The `t-dynamic` directory may also contain cluster definition YAML files if these are so specialized that the regular test suite would fail.

+The files in `clusters` should be limited to those for which the test suite can succeed.

 Configuration
 -------------